conan-io/docs/uploading_packages/bintray/uploading_bintray.rst

   2. `conan-transit`_
   3. Your own repository

-If you want to have your own repository prioritized, please use the --insert command line option when adding it
+If you want to have your own repository prioritized, please use the ``--insert`` command line option when adding it:

 .. code-block:: bash

     $ conan remote add <your_remote> <your_url> --insert